material-motion/material-motion/starmap/specifications/observable/IndefiniteObservable.md

 ```

 This class should store a `disconnect` function.
 The first time `unsubscribe` is called, it should call the `disconnect` function.
 Thereafter, it should do nothing.  `disconnect` shouldn't be called more than once per connection.

-When the `Subscription` is deallocated it should invoke `unsubscribe`.

 ### Expose an IndefiniteObservable initializer